WesleyAldridge/Boggle/README.md

 #### Rules:

-- Words need to be constructed from alphabets that appear on the faces of connecting adjacent cubes.
+- Words need to be constructed from letters that appear on the faces of connecting adjacent cubes.
 This neighboring cube can be present horizontally, vertically, or diagonally.
 - From the first cube-face a player chooses, no tiles can be skipped to jump to another one when forming a particular word.
 - No cube can be used more than once in the same word.
 - The direction of sequence of the letters appearing on the cubes is not specific.